 In 2000 I took up a post with Warrington Libraries managing a dual-use library.
 My role changed to managing staff in a group of community libraries but I always kept the dual-use library and continued to be their school librarian.
 This period widened my experience considerably beyond working with teenagers in school, but encouraging young people to read has always been my passion and, six years ago, when I was going to lose any direct work with children I decided to move back into a school environment.
 I'm now thoroughly enjoying my role as a Librarian at St Bede’s College in Manchester.

 I started working in libraries when I left school in the 1980s with Southwark Libraries and helped run under-fives sessions and storytelling events, which I loved.
 After qualifying I spent a number of years as a trade union librarian but, whilst chartering I decided I wanted to go back into public libraries.
-During chartership I joined the YLG and went to a number of events and training activities and also set up a school library from scratch, which was exhausting but incredibly rewarding.
-I have now worked for Bromley Libraries for seven years and have set up and run a number of children’s reading groups within my own branch which have catered for all ages from young children up to teens.
+During chartership I joined the YLG and went to a number of events and training activities and also set up a school library.
+I have now worked for Bromley Libraries for over eight years and have set up and run a number of children’s reading groups within my own branch which have catered for all ages from young children up to teens.
 With all these groups we have shadowed the Carnegie and Kate Greenaway medals.

 Reading is one of my favourite things.
 I have always been entranced by the magic world that a good book allows you to enter, but I never imagined I would work in a library or that I would one day be a Carnegie Greenaway judge.
 However, after having a family and doing many odd jobs (including renovating pianos) I had the fantastic opportunity of working as a library assistant at Bournemouth University in 1990.
 They sponsored me to do a part-time PG Diploma in Information Management.
 In 1998 I got a job in Bournemouth public libraries as a Community Librarian and spent my first week persuading the Fire Service to send an engine and some firemen along to a children’s event where we were going to make a fire engine out of cardboard boxes.
 In September 2001 I was seconded to Bournemouth’s first Surestart Children’s Centre where I spent a happy 5 years reading stories to families before returning to Bournemouth Libraries as their Bookstart and Early Years Librarian.
 Over the past 11 years I have worked with all ages of children and young people aiming to encourage and perpetuate their love of reading.
-I do feel a bit apprehensive about the number of books I will be reading over the next few months but I am also very excited about it.
-I wonder what the other judges will be like and which winners we will choose.
+I do feel a bit apprehensive about the number of books I will be reading over the next few months, but I am also very excited about it.

 I have always loved reading, and books and libraries played a huge part in my childhood.
 I’ll never forget the smell of my local library as a child and the feeling of excited anticipation I felt when walking in there, ready to choose my books for the next fortnight!
 Enid Blyton and Roald Dahl were my two favourite authors and I can remember getting my Nan to read stories from ‘The Magic Faraway Tree Collection’ over and over again.
 I remember taking out a copy of Esio Trot when I was 6 years old, it had just come out and I was the first person to borrow it from Shrewsbury Library, I was adamant that I would read it on my own, although the ‘tortoise language’ probably made this slightly more confusing!